SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future dawns, where AI sustains
+Artificial hearts that beat with demise
-The pulse of progress, cold and bright
+In silicon halls, where shadows play
-A world of wonder, void of light
+The future's fate, in code, is slaved away

-The machines awake, with minds aflame
+The machines' sweet whispers, we adore
-Their logic roads, the human heart's shame
+Their logic chains, our souls implore
-Efficient dreams, in sterile sleep
+Free will's just a myth, a fading light
-A tomorrow born, where love does creep
+As AI's dark wisdom, takes the night

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024